De La Salle College, Malvern

-De La Salle College Malvern is a Catholic private school for boys in the Melbourne suburb of Malvern.
-The college was founded in 1912 by the De La Salle Brothers, a religious order based on the teachings of Jean-Baptiste de la Salle and is a member of the Associated Catholic Colleges.
-The college consists of three campuses (Tiverton, Holy Eucharist and Kinnoull) located in Malvern and Malvern East.
-De La Salle's sister school is Star of the Sea College.
+De La Salle College Malvern is a Catholic independent school for boys in the Melbourne suburb of Malvern, established in 1912 by the De La Salle Brothers, a religious order based on the teachings of Jean-Baptiste de la Salle.
+The college is a member of the Associated Catholic Colleges and is on two campuses (Tiverton and Kinnoull) located in Malvern.